 Where a child is absent from school and we have not received any verbal or written communication from the parent, then we initiate a first day contact process.
-The Attendance Officer and the Admin Officer check all of the registers from 9.00 am and 9.30 am on a daily basis, to identify those pupils who are absent.
-There are occasions when we are unaware why the child is absent and we will attempt to contact the parent to check the reasons for the child's absence.
+The Attendance Officer and the Admin Officer check all of the registers from 9.00 am until 9.30 am on a daily basis, to identify those pupils who are absent.
+There are occasions when we are unaware why the child is absent and we will attempt to contact the parent via telephone call or home visit to check the reasons for the child's absence.